integritee-network/pallet-jton-rps/README.md

 # Jeton Network Pallet Rock-Paper-Scissor (RPS)

 This is a rock-paper-scissor Substrate pallet which lives as its own crate so it can be imported into multiple runtimes.

+*Important: For a real usage, the choose extrinsic needs to take hash and not a salt, the salt should only be provided in the last reveal step.*

 ## Purpose